-In the near future, Super-Kamiokande and the MINOS (now MINOS+ [216]) far detector will continue atmospheric neutrino measurements.
-In addition, currently several large underground detectors are proposed for construction (liquid argon detectors with a total mass of 10 - 40 kton as the far detector of the DUNE experiment [84] in the US, and a 1 Mton water Cherenkov detector, Hyper-Kamiokande [165], as the far detector of the T2HK experiment [85] in Japan) or approved (a 50 kton magnetized iron tracking calorimeter, ICAL at the INO (India-based Neutrino Observatory) [219] in the southern Indian state of Tamil Nadu).
+In the near future, Super-Kamiokande will continue atmospheric neutrino measurements.
+In addition, currently several large underground detectors are proposed for construction (liquid argon detectors with a total mass of 10 - 40 kton as the far detector of the DUNE experiment [93] in the US, and a $2 \times 0.258$ Mton water Cherenkov detector, Hyper-Kamiokande (2TankHK-staged design) [200], as the far detector of the T2HK experiment [94] in Japan) or approved (a 50 kton magnetized iron tracking calorimeter, ICAL at the INO (India-based Neutrino Observatory) [85] in the southern Indian state of Tamil Nadu).
+Analytic expressions for the relevant atmospheric neutrino oscillation probabilities are given in subsection 14.8.1.

-As high-statistics atmospheric neutrino observations in the energy region of a few to ~ 10 GeV are considered to be promising for the determination of the neutrino mass ordering, see Section 14.8, there are two proposed densely-instrumented neutrino telescopes PINGU (Precision IceCube Next-Generation Upgrade) [220] and ORCA (Oscillation Research with Cosmics in the Abyss) [221], both having a multi-megaton total mass.
+As high-statistics atmospheric neutrino observations in the energy region of a few to ~ 10 GeV are considered to be promising for the determination of the neutrino mass ordering (see subsection 14.8.1, Fig. 14.7 and the related discussion), there are two proposed densely-instrumented neutrino telescopes PINGU (Precision IceCube Next-Generation Upgrade) [82] and ORCA (Oscillation Research with Cosmics in the Abyss) [83], both having a multi-megaton total mass.
 PINGU will be deployed inside the DeepCore, and will be sensitive to > 1 GeV.
-ORCA is proposed as part of the second phase of the KM3NeT [222], a network of neutrino telescopes deep under the Mediterranean Sea.
+ORCA is proposed as part of the second phase of the KM3NeT [84], a network of neutrino telescopes deep under the Mediterranean Sea.
 ORCA will have sensitivity down to a few GeV, its site being Toulon, France.